-The forum culminated in a tremendous display of commitment from the country’s new leadership when provincial governors committed to take concrete action to improve immunization systems—providing oversight, accountability, and resources—by signing on to the Kinshasa Declaration on Immunization and Polio Eradication.
+The forum culminated in a tremendous display of commitment when provincial governors pledged to take concrete action to improve immunization systems—providing oversight, accountability, and resources—by signing on to the Kinshasa Declaration on Immunization and Polio Eradication.

-The day after President Tshisekedi Tshilombo spoke at the forum, the DRC Ministry of Finance announced a disbursement of US$3 million in co-financing for the purchase of new vaccines through Gavi, the Vaccine Alliance.
-At the heart of Gavi’s funding model, co-financing requires countries to meet part of the cost of Gavi-supported vaccines themselves.
-This enhances country ownership of immunization financing and helps strengthen financially sustainable immunization programs in preparation for Gavi to phase out support for these vaccines.
+The next day, the DRC Ministry of Finance announced a disbursement of US$3 million in co-financing for the purchase of new vaccines through Gavi, the Vaccine Alliance.
+At the heart of Gavi’s funding model, co-financing requires countries to meet part of the cost of Gavi-supported vaccines.
+This approach enhances country ownership of immunization financing and helps strengthen financially sustainable immunization programs in preparation for Gavi to phase out support for these vaccines.